 A key component in a medical malpractice trial is the expert witnesses each side will use to support their claim.
 Generally, both the defendant and plaintiff must disclose the expert medical witnesses that they will call to testify at trial.
-In medical malpractice cases, these include physicians, medical technicians, surgeons, nurses, and other medical professionals depending on the type of malpractice and the injuries sustained.
+In medical malpractice cases, these include physicians, medical technicians, surgeons, nurses, and other medical professionals, depending on the type of malpractice and the injuries sustained.

 The process is used to evaluate the merits of your case.
 In some situations, if the discovery process produces additional evidence to support your claim, a settlement could be offered to avoid proceeding further with the trial.

-Expert Medical Witnesses In Baltimore Malpractice Trials
+Expert Medical Witnesses in Baltimore, MD Malpractice Trials

 Medical expert witnesses are neutral parties who are relied upon at trial to explain integral details that could impact the outcome of the case.
 At trial, both the defendant and plaintiff will call on expert witnesses to offer their opinions and review aspects of the cases, establish the acceptable standard of medical care, and attempt to ascertain whether the defendant’s conduct or inaction constitutes medical negligence.

 Depending on the case, an expert witness could be a general practitioner or a specialist in a particular medical field.
-For example, our Baltimore medical malpractice lawyers might reply on the testimony of anesthesiologists, obstetricians, surgeons, or emergency room specialists to support your negligence claim.
+For example, our Baltimore medical malpractice lawyers might rely on the testimony of anesthesiologists, obstetricians, surgeons, or emergency room specialists to support your negligence claim.

 If, after the discovery phase and the testimony from both sides’ medical experts, it is determined that the case has merit, the negotiation phase beings.
 At this point, each side will evaluate the legal and persuasive strength of their position.
 More often than not, if the facts appear to support the plaintiff’s claim, the legal defense team will look to enter into a settlement.